curtismchale/WPTT-Developer-Constants/README.md

 ## Installation

 1. Extract to your wp-content/mu-plugins/ folder.
-Create it if it doesn't exist
+Create it if it doesn't exist and just put the .php file in. mu-plugins don't look inside folders.

 2. Plugin is always run and won't show up in the WordPress admin